-Our responsibility is to express an opinion on these consolidated financial statements and an opinion on First Citizens Bancshares, Inc. and subsidiaries' internal control over financial reporting based on our audits.
-We conducted our audits of the consolidated financial statements in accordance with auditing standards generally accepted in the United States of America and our audit of internal control over financial reporting in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement and whether effective internal control over financial reporting was maintained in all material respects.
+Our responsibility is to express an opinion on these consolidated financial statements and an opinion on the Institution's internal control over financial reporting based on our audits.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement and whether effective internal control over financial reporting was maintained in all material respects.

 An audit of the financial statements involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances.
+In making those risk assessments, the auditor considers internal control relevant to the institution's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances.
 An audit of financial statements also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
-An audit of internal control over financial reporting involves obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control over financial reporting based on the assessed risk, and performing such other procedures as we considered necessary in the circumstances.
+An audit of internal control over financial reporting involves performing procedures to obtain evidence about whether a material weakness exists.
+The procedures selected depend on the auditor's judgment, including the assessment of the risk that a material weakness exists.
+An audit of internal control over financial reporting also involves obtaining and understanding of internal control over financial reporting and testing and evaluating the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
+Our audits also included performing such other procedures as we considered necessary in the circumstances.

 We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.